Mon–Burmese script: Variants

+Letters

+The Mon–Burmese script contains 33 consonants that are used for both Mon and Burmese and two additional letters used only in Mon.

+Vowels and syllables

+Vowels are written as diacritics attached to consonants.
+Each consonant in the Mon-Burmese script includes an inherent vowel a, so the letter က, for example, is pronounced ka.
+Adding a vowel diacritic modifies the vowel sound, so က plus the diacritic ◌ိ, gives the syllable ကိ, ki.
+The absence of a vowel is marked with a virāma ◌်, for example, က်.
+A word that begins with a vowel sound is written by combining a vowel diacritic with အ, which acts as a null consonant.

+There are also seven letters used indicate independent vowels; these are primarily used when spelling words of Pali or Sanskrit origin, and in transcription.

+Pali

+The Mon-Burmese script is used to transcribe Pali, using the letters to represent the sounds of Pali, transcribed here using the International Alphabet of Sanskrit Transliteration.

+Sanskrit

+The Mon-Burmese script is used to transcribe Sanskrit, with the addition of two additional consonants to transcribe ၐ (ś) and ၑ (ṣ).

+The Mon-Burmese script uses some additional characters to transcribe the Sanskrit vocalics r̥ and ḷ, vowel nasalisation, and aspiration.

 Unicode

-The Mon–Burmese script was added to the Unicode Standard in September, 1999 with the release of version 3.0.
+The Mon–Burmese script was added to the Unicode Standard in September 1999 with the release of version 3.0.
 Additional characters were added in subsequent releases.

 Until 2005, most Burmese-language websites used an image-based, dynamically-generated method to display Burmese characters, often in GIF or JPEG.
 At the end of 2005, the Burmese NLP Research Lab announced a Myanmar OpenType font named Myanmar1.
 This font contains not only Unicode code points and glyphs but also the OpenType Layout (OTL) logic and rules.
 Their research center is based in Myanmar ICT Park, Yangon.
 Padauk, which was produced by SIL International, is Unicode-compliant.
 Initially, it required a Graphite engine, though now OpenType tables for Windows are in the current version of this font.
 Since the release of the Unicode 5.1 Standard on 4 April 2008, three Unicode 5.1 compliant fonts have been available under public license, including Myanmar3, Padauk and Parabaik.

-Many Burmese font makers have created Burmese fonts including Win Innwa, CE Font, Myazedi, Zawgyi, Ponnya, Mandalay.
+Many Burmese font makers have created Burmese fonts including Win Innwa, CE Font, Myazedi, Zawgyi, Ponnya, and Mandalay.
 It is important to note that these Burmese fonts are not Unicode compliant, because they use unallocated code points (including those for the Latin script) in the Burmese block to manually deal with shaping—that would normally be done by a complex text layout engine—and they are not yet supported by Microsoft and other major software vendors.
 However, there are few Burmese language websites that have switched to Unicode rendering, with many websites continuing to use a pseudo-Unicode font called Zawgyi (which uses codepoints allocated for minority languages and does not efficiently render diacritics, such as the size of ya-yit) or the GIF/JPG display method.